voussoir/sublime/README.md

 voussoir's Sublime Text 2 config
 ================================

 If you download this you can feel what it's like to be me.
+Copy these folders to your Sublime packages folder, or create junctions / symlinks in that folder which point to these.

 To use the color scheme, your preferences file should contain the line: